caperaven/crs-router/readme.md

 The parameters property defined in the route defines default parameters for the route.
 This is not required in the routes.json file.

+if you implement the "parametersChanged" function as shown above, this will be called when the navigation occurs and pass the URL parameters to the view.

 ### html-only

+Not all views need logic, static html pages are also supported in the navigation.
+Since this router is convention driven it will ask for a javascript file unless you tell it explicitly that this is html only.

+See the "Sub Route 2" and "Sub Route 3" routes as examples of this.